- Maintain Updates

 Enable Multi-Factor Authentication

-Two or Multi-Factor Authentication is another layer of defense for your personal information and should be used where ever possible.
+Two or Multi-Factor Authentication is another layer of defense for your personal information and should be used wherever possible.
 Many services now make Two or Multi-Factor authentication an option, visit our section on Passwords to explore this more.

 Do not log in as Administrator